Tendon and ligament injuries

 What is it?

-Tendon injuries are the second most common injury seen in the hand.
-These smooth structures aid movement of the digits whilst ligaments stabilise the joints, preventing inappropriate movement.
+Tendon injuries are one of the most common conditions seen in the hand.
+These smooth structures aid movement of the digits, whilst ligaments stabilise the joints, preventing inappropriate movement.

 Why does it occur?

-Blunt or penetrating trauma is usually the responsible.
-A laceration across the hand or digit is likely to damage the smooth tendon beneath.
-Comparatively, ‘catching’ a finger in a door or ‘stubbing’ it during sport can rupture the supporting ligaments.
+A blunt or penetrating trauma is to the hand is the most likely cause of a tendon or ligament injury.
+A laceration across the hand or a digit is likely to damage the smooth tendon beneath.
+Catching a finger in a door or stubbing it during sport can rupture the supporting ligaments.

 What are the symptoms?

-Pain and swelling are often present after injury.
-Dependent on the type of tendon or ligamentinvolved, loss of function and permanent deformity may result.
-Some deformities are characteristic of a particular injury:
+Pain and swelling to the affected area are often common after a tendon or ligament injury.
+Dependent on the type of tendon or ligament involved, it is possible to lose some ability in the hand, and sometimes permanent deformity may result.
+Some deformities are characteristic of particular injuries:

-Mallet finger – End of the finger lies in a bent position that can’t be straightened.
+Mallet finger – the end of the finger lies in a bent position that cannot be straightened.

 How is it diagnosed?

-A detailed history and examination may be sufficient in establishing the diagnosis.
-X-rays and magnetic resonance imaging may be utilised to establish if any bony injury is also present or extent of damage.
+A detailed medical history and a physical examination may be sufficient to establish a diagnosis.
+X-rays and magnetic resonance imaging (MRI) scans may be used too, to establish if any bony injury has occurred, and to get a clearer picture of the extent of any damage.

 How is it treated?

-Dependent on the type of tendon or ligament injury, such as mallet finger, conservative measures with a splint and hand therapy may be the chosen first line treatment.
+Depending on the type of tendon or ligament injury you have, such as mallet finger, more conservative treatments like a a splint and hand therapy may be tried first.
 The splint will often need to be worn 24 hours a day for a period of several weeks.

-Flexor or extensor tendon lacerations will require surgical intervention.
-The cut ends often retract significantly after the event, needing surgical repair to regain function.
-This may be conducted under regional or general anaesthetic as a day case procedure.
-The hand will be immobilised for a few days in a plaster splint to protect the repair until hand therapy review.
+Flexor or extensor tendon lacerations will require surgery, which may be conducted under regional or general anaesthetic as a day case procedure.
+The hand will be immobilised for a few days in a plaster splint while the hand repairs, and before any hand therapy begins.

 The hand therapy team will provide you with a lighter plastic splint and exercise regime to start within a few days of the operation.
-This is crucial in regaining range of motion and preventing contractures.
-Gradual return to activities will be guided by the team, as normal tendon strength can take a period of 3 months to return.
+This is crucial for you to regain a good range of motion and to prevent contractures.
+You will be guided to gradual return to normal activity by the team.
+Tendon strength can take up to 3 months to return.